Business Interruption Insurance

 Business interruption insurance promises to pay the business for income that was lost because of the disaster.
 While a specific disaster-related insurance policy, such as fire insurance, provides compensation for damages caused by a fire, business interruption insurance provides compensation for the income that was lost as a result of the disaster.
 Sometimes, it may cover operating expenses such as water, electricity and other things that need to be paid while the damages are being repaired.
 Insurance coverage can be triggered either because of an interruption to the business itself, or because of a closure of the insured’s supplier.

 How Business Interruption Insurance Works:

-• The basic business interruption claim formula is: Net Income + Continuing Expenses + Extra/Additional Expenses = Business Interruption Loss
+• The formula used to calculate the loss of a business after a tragedy is generally standard.
+It is: Net Income + Continuing Expenses + Extra/Additional Expenses = Business Interruption Loss

 The types of Business Interruption Insurance coverages:

-• Ingress/egress coverage applies when entry to or exit from a piece of business property is made impossible or extremely difficult.
+• Ingress/egress coverage: This usually applies when the damage caused by the disaster makes entry into a business or exit from a business impossible or incredibly difficult.

 Insurance Company Strategies to deny, delay or minimize your claim:

 A denial of coverage can lead to more problems.
 Even if the insurer agrees to pay the amount owed, the waiting period before the benefits begin to be paid can last months.
 The longer this waiting period goes, the more difficult it can be for businesses to recover.
 When deciding on what insurance policy is right for them, business owners should seriously consider looking for a policy with an extended period of indemnity.
 This will prevent their insurance carrier from cutting off payments after they’re able to reopen.